 Much of that comes down to the book's conversational tone; it's much easier to read than other TTRPG tomes.
 However, this doesn't mean it's boring.
 Instead, Index Card classes feature clever twists to help them stand out alongside left-field player options like ghosts carried within a suit of robotic armor.
 What's more, it's home to not one but five settings (the fantasy-themed Alfhiem, starship-focused Warp Shell, supernatural western Ghost Mountain, superhero romp Vigilante City, and prehistoric Blood and Snow).
 In short, the system can be used for almost anything you're able to dream up.
 That makes it a great example of everything this hobby is about.

 - Read more: Index Card RPG review

-The fresh way Blades in the Dark thinks about RPG systems is encapsulated in the "engagement roll" for any given mission.
+The fresh way Blades in the Dark thinks about RPG systems is encapsulated in the 'engagement roll' for any given mission.
 Rather than letting players get bogged down in the limitless what-ifs of planning for a fictional situation, the game master asks a few questions, builds a dice pool using the answers, and then you cut straight to the action using the roll's result.
 Additional details can be added in-medias-res via flashback scenes.
-I haven't even gotten into how much I love the balancing act of Position and Effect, pushing players beyond leaning exclusively on the biggest numbers on their character sheets, but I could go on.

 You don't 'win' in this adaptation of the horror franchise; you just survive.
 And even then, your odds aren't great.
 As a certain android once said, "I can't lie to you about your chances.
 But you have my sympathies".